i18next/i18next-parser/README.md

   // Supports JSON (.json) and YAML (.yml) file formats
   // Where to write the locale files relative to process.cwd()

+  pluralSeparator: '_',
+  // Plural separator used in your translation keys
+  // If you want to use plain english keys, separators such as `_` might conflict.
+You might want to set `pluralSeparator` to a different string that does not occur in your keys.

   input: undefined,
   // An array of globs that describe where to look for source files
   // relative to the location of the configuration file